Edd China: Cummfy Banana

 Following the success of his creations as a special effects technician on the comedy television programme Father Ted, China set up Cummfy Banana Limited, in March 1999, as an outlet for his extreme creations.
 In 2001, China was interviewed about Cummfy Banana's vehicles on ITV's Pulling Power.
 In 2006, he was interviewed on ITV's This Morning about his Cummfy Banana vehicles.

 Grease Junkie

 In 2009, China incorporated Grease Junkie Limited (whose website sells Wheeler Dealers and Grease Junkie merchandise) and became managing director.
-China owned a MOT and servicing garage in Bracknell, Berkshire, called Grease Junkie, which was voluntarily liquidated in August 2016.
+China owned an MOT and servicing garage in Bracknell, Berkshire, called Grease Junkie, which was voluntarily liquidated in August 2016.

 Internet presence

 On 1 May 2018, China premiered his new series, Edd China's Garage Revival, on his YouTube channel.
 China uploads more regularly to his Edd China YouTube channel, which has videos following his notable exploits post-Wheeler Dealers.
 He answers questions from fans on the channel in the AskEdd series.
 In April 2021, "Edd China's Workshop Diaries" premiered on Edd's personal YouTube channel, showing various projects in his personal Workshop.